bitrise-io/devcenter/_articles/reviews/android-app-bundle-draft.md

 If you are using `Gradle Runner` Step in your workflow, set the following:

-1. In the `Gradle task to run` input field, set, for example, `bundleRelease` or `bundleDebug` to create a bundle of your project .
+1. In the `Gradle task to run` input field, set, for example, `bundleRelease` or `bundleDebug` to create a bundle of your project.

    ![](/img/bundlerelease.jpg)
 2. Click `Export config` to see your export options.